This website requires JavaScript.

 The RTMP streaming process revolves around three key players: an encoder, a streaming server, and a media player.

-Step 1: Capture: Your camera and microphone work their charm, capturing your great video and audio.
+Step 1: Capture: Your streaming camera and microphone work their charm, capturing your great video and audio.

 Step 2: Enchant with Encoding: The RTMP encoder takes your video and audio, breaks them down into tiny pieces of data, and sends them to the streaming server.